-Booking a ticket: Amtrak has waived change and cancellation fees through the end of September.
+Booking a ticket: Amtrak has waived change fees through the end of December.
 But if you have an unreserved ticket, just hold onto it if you want to postpone your trip – it’s good for up to one year from the date listed on your ticket and doesn’t require any changes to your reservation.
 Purchase a ticket online or via the Amtrak app so you can pull it up on your phone instead of handling a paper ticket.

 Onboard: Masks that cover the nose and mouth must be worn on board trains and buses.
 If you don’t have a face covering, the conductor will provide you with one.
 You should have plenty of space on board since we’re monitoring ridership and making necessary adjustments to accommodate social distancing.
 If you want to move to another seat mid-trip, just take the paper slip the conductor places above your seat when they scan your ticket and display it in the same way at your new seat.

 Refreshments: Head to the onboard Market Café (in Car 3) to pick up snacks and drinks to take back to your seat.
 Make sure to bring a credit card, since no cash is accepted on board right now.
 Another option – pick up food (and non-alcoholic drinks) before you arrive at the station and bring it with you on board.